 Evidence of sound moral character.

 (f) Alternative Assessment Options Pilot The Department may conduct a pilot of alternative assessments identified or developed to satisfy the requirements of 603 CMR 7.04 (2) (a) (2) and (3), and 603 CMR 7.04 (2) (b) (2) and (3), and 603 CMR 1.06 (4) (a).
 Any alternative assessment identified or developed for this purpose shall be determined by the Commissioner to be comparable to the MTEL Communication and Literacy Skills test or subject matter knowledge test.
 The alternative assessment pilot period shall continue through June 30, 2025.
 Any candidate who passes an alternative assessment approved by the Commissioner as comparable to the MTEL Communication and Literacy Skills test or a subject matter knowledge test will be deemed to have satisfied the requirements of 603 CMR 7.04 (2) (a) (2), or (a) (3), or 603 CMR 7.04 (2) (b) (2) or (b) (3), or 603 CMR 1.06 (4) (a), as applicable.
 During the period of the alternative assessment pilot, the The Commissioner will publicly report to the Board at least annually data on any all approved alternative assessments, including the number of candidates taking the alternative assessments and assessment pass rates.
-The Department will issue Guidelines for the approval and sustainability of all alternative assessment options., any evaluative information regarding these candidates, patterns of employment, and feedback from school districts and educator preparation programs.
+The Department will issue Guidelines for the approval and sustainability of all alternative assessment options.. any evaluative information regarding these candidates, patterns of employment, and feedback from school districts and educator preparation programs.
 Prior to making any recommendations following the conclusion of the pilot, the Commissioner shall conduct or contract for an evaluation of the alternative assessment pilot.

 (3) Licenses Issued.
 The following licenses will be issued and will be valid for employment at the grade levels indicated: